-Students must complete the Personnel Radiation Monitoring with Radiation Badges HSC 181 course in Learning Central and email the completion certificate to the Clerkship coordinator.
+A prior rotation in Diagnostic Radiology is preferred but not required.
+Students must complete the Personnel Radiation Monitoring with Radiation Badges HSC 181 course in Learning Central and email the completion certificate to the Clerkship coordinator, Kellie Smith, krsmith@salud.unm.edu prior to starting the rotation.